Institutional Investment Is Bullish for Crypto But We Want Retail Traders

 Every other major futures exchange provides incentives to traditional market making services provided by institutions.
-They’re either given reduced trading fees, faster trade execution, quicker access to key information, or even the ability to back out of trades within milliseconds of a bid being hit!
+They’re either given reduced Betfair Trading fees, faster trade execution, quicker access to key information, or even the ability to back out of trades within milliseconds of a bid being hit!

-All this preferential treatment generates an unfair advantage over other traders.
+All this preferential treatment generates an unfair advantage over other Betfair Traders.
 It pretty much guarantees their profitability at the expense of other market participants.
-It really doesn’t matter if the bid-ask spreads look tighter and liquidity higher since traders in this type of ecosystem are geared up for failure.
+It really doesn’t matter if the bid-ask spreads look tighter and liquidity higher since Betfair Traders in this type of ecosystem are geared up for failure.
 They have a mechanical edge against them.

-At Digitex, we’re working on providing a level playing field for all traders and entirely equal opportunities to make money.
-We’ll enable retail traders from crypto futures trading and traditional markets to trade commission-free and entirely fairly.
+At Digitex, we’re working on providing a level playing field for all Betfair Traders and entirely equal opportunities to make money.
+We’ll enable retail Betfair Traders from crypto futures Betfair Trading and traditional markets to trade commission-free and entirely fairly.

 More Liquidity in the Pool Creates More Successful Traders